I Don't Wanna Be a Star: Chart performance

-"I Don't Wanna Be a Star" was a major hit in several countries, although it didn't reach as high as the band's three first singles.
-It peaked at number-one in Spain and Italy, and reached the Top 10 also in Finland and Hungary.
-Additionally, the single was a Top 20 hit in France, Iceland and Scotland.
-In the UK, it went to number 22 on December 17, 1995, in its first week on the UK Singles Chart.
-But on the RM On A Pop Tip Club Chart, it reached number-one.
-On the Eurochart Hot 100, it also reached the Top 30, peaking at number 23 in January 1996.
-Outside Europe, the song made it to number six on the RPM Dance chart in Canada, number 23 in Israel and number 109 in Australia.
+"I Don't Wanna Be a Star" peaked at number one on the singles chart in Spain and Italy, and was a top-10 hit also in Finland and Hungary.
+Additionally, the single was a top-20 hit in France, Iceland, and Scotland.
+In the UK, it reached number 22 on 17 December 1995, during its first week on the UK Singles Chart.
+It spent six weeks within the chart in total.
+On the Record Mirror On a Pop Tip Club Chart, it reached number one.
+On the Eurochart Hot 100, the single entered the top 30, peaking at number 23 in January 1996, and ended up as number 91 on the 1996 Year-End Sales Charts.
+It also peaked at number four on the European Dance Radio Chart.
+Outside Europe, "I Don't Wanna Be a Star" reached number six on the RPM Dance/Urban chart in Canada, number 23 in Israel and number 109 in Australia.

 Music video

-The music video for "I Don't Wanna Be a Star" was shot in Rome, Italy.
+The accompanying music video for "I Don't Wanna Be a Star" was shot in Rome, Italy.
 Many famous places from the city can be seen in the video, like Colosseum, Harry's Bar, and Via Veneto.
 Many scenes are also showing Corona's frontwoman Olga de Souza singing in front of the Trevi Fountain.
 Other scenes show her in a restaurant where she poses for photographs or sitting in a taxi while paparazzi are following her.
 The video is made in a 70s-style, and throughout the video, de Souza wears many different costumes and wigs in different colors.
-It was later published on YouTube in September 2014.
-The video has amassed more than 957,000 views as of October 2021.